Jocelyn Cadbury: Early life and education

-In 1970, he began working at Lucas Industries in Birmingham, as an industrial relations officer.
-From 1974, he worked for Cadbury.
+In 1970, he began working as an industrial relations officer at Lucas Industries in Birmingham.
+From 1974, he worked for Cadbury, firstly as a foreman doing shift work on the production line at the Somerdale Factory in Keynsham, and then as a production manager at Bournville.

 Political career

 At the 1979 general election, on his second attempt, Cadbury was elected Member of Parliament for Birmingham Northfield, defeating Labour incumbent Raymond Carter.
 It was one of the Conservatives' best and most surprising results in that election, as a Labour majority of 10,597 was overturned into a Conservative one of 204 on a 10.2% swing.

-Cadbury argued for an alternative economic strategy to help the manufacturing industry.
+Cadbury argued for an alternative economic strategy to help manufacturing industry.
 Together with other Conservative MPs, he supported a September 1981 pamphlet called "Changing Gear", which criticised the government's economic approach.

 In November 1981, Cadbury was appointed as Parliamentary Private Secretary to the Minister of State for Industry, Norman Lamont.

 Death

-On 31 July 1982, Cadbury committed suicide, shooting himself in the garden of his parents' home in Birmingham.
+On 31 July 1982, Cadbury died by suicide, shooting himself in the garden of his parents' home in Birmingham.
 He was 36.